Friday, October 31, 2008

 10.)
 On Africa, Prosimians were forced to go out at night to avoid smarter primates.
 Lemurs went to Madagascar to get away from the smarter primates.
 Lemurs crossed to the island on ‘rafts’ of plants and wood.
 The island was hundreds of miles away from Africa when they started their journey.
 On Madagascar, lemurs did not have any predators until humans came and hunted them.

-2.)
+1.)
+A new born giraffe measures about 6 feet.2.)
 The tongue of an adult giraffe measures 27".

 3.)
 Every step a giraffe takes is 15 feet in length.